Article Contributed by Rebecca Collett

-About your Guest Blogger: Rebecca Collett: Founder and Managing Director of StartUp KickStart which helps entrepreneurs like you turn your passion into profit.
+About Your Guest Blogger: Rebecca Collett is the Founder and Managing Director of StartUp KickStart which helps entrepreneurs like you turn your passion into profit.
 If you have an idea and don’t know what your next step should be, it’s wise to take time and go through the proven step-by-step process offered by StartUp KickStart.
-You’ll be able to assess the viability of your entrepreneurial vision and find the best way to move forward.
+You’ll be able to assess the viability of your entrepreneurial vision – or not – and find the best way to move forward.